raw-lab/mercat2/README.md

       Example: mercat -f /path/to/input-folder -k 3 -n 8 -c 10 --- Runs mercat on all inputs in the folder

-For folder input ,in addition to the output files PCA analysis is done all the samples.
+For folder input , PCA analysis for all the samples is plotted in PCA_plot.html.

 Citing Mercat
 -------------